Brooklyn Beckham Is Engaged To Nicola Peltz & The Wedding Will Apparently Be Lavish

 This chaotic time on our planet has proved to be a make-or-break for most couples.
 For model/photographer Brooklyn Beckham and actress Nicola Peltz, at least, it’s definitely the former.

 Over the weekend, the twentysomethings announced on Instagram that they got engaged two weeks ago, despite being together for only nine months.
-The couple even are reportedly planning to hold two sumptuous weddings in their home countries of England and the United States, which are estimated to cost more than $5 million (£4m).
+The couple even are reportedly planning to hold two sumptuous weddings in their home countries of England and the United States, which are estimated to cost more than USD $5 million.

 Advertisement